 Here are a few of the examples shared in the whitepaper:

-- Informative videos: WebMD is a great example of how video can be used to both inform and educate – their videos are of high-quality, focused on specific medical conditions and diseases.
+- Informative videos: WebMD is a great example of how video can be used to both inform and educate – their videos are of high quality, and focused on specific medical conditions and diseases.
 The goal is to help consumers take better control of their health.

-- Instructional videos: Iron Mountain, the leading information management and storage provider, offers fun, creative vignettes to their Facebook page.
-D-Link, a company selling networking equipment, has a library of short, instructional videosteaching both home and business owners how to use and set-up their products.
+- Instructional videos: Iron Mountain, the leading information management and storage provider, offers fun, creative vignettes on its Facebook page.
+D-Link, a company selling networking equipment, has a library of short, instructional videos teaching both home and business owners how to use and set up their products.

-We welcome your thoughts, reactions and feedback.
-Let us know how do you approach the process of video creation and promotion?
+We welcome your thoughts, reactions, and feedback.
+Let us know how you approach the process of video creation and promotion.
 What are your top video tips and tricks?
 Has video helped your company?
 As we embark on 2012, we promise to continue to provide deeper dives into best practices, successes, and notable trends to help you, social marketers, do more and do better.
-Comment on this blog, on Twitter at hashtag#AwarenessSMM, on Facebook at Social Media Marketing Best Practices, or LinkedIn at the Social Media Marketing Mavens Group.
+Comment on this blog, on Twitter at hashtag #AwarenessSMM, on Facebook at Social Media Marketing Best Practices, or on LinkedIn at the Social Media Marketing Mavens Group.